Copper extraction: Reverberatory furnace smelting

 The slag and the matte form distinct layers that can be removed from the furnace as separate streams.
 The slag layer is periodically allowed to flow through a hole in the wall of the furnace above the height of the matte layer.
 The matte is removed by draining it through a hole into ladles for it to be carried by crane to the converters.
 This draining process is known as tapping the furnace.
 The matte taphole is normally a hole through a water-cooled copper block that prevents erosion of the refractory bricks lining the furnace.
 When the removal of the matte or slag is complete, the hole is normally plugged with clay, which is removed when the furnace is ready to be tapped again.

 Reverberatory furnaces were often used to treat molten converter slag to recover contained copper.
 This would be poured into the furnaces from ladles carried by cranes.
 However, the converter slag is high in magnetite and some of this magnetite would precipitate from the converter slag (due to its higher melting point), forming an accretion on the hearth of the reverberatory furnace and necessitating shut downs of the furnace to remove the accretion.
 This accretion formation limits the quantity of converter slag that can be treated in a reverberatory furnace.

 While reverberatory furnaces have very low copper losses to slag, they are not very energy-efficient and the low concentrations of sulfur dioxide in their off-gases make its capture uneconomic.
 Consequently, smelter operators devoted a lot of money in the 1970s and 1980s to developing new, more efficient copper smelting processes.
 In addition, flash smelting technologies had been developed in earlier years and began to replace reverberatory furnaces.
 By 2002, 20 of the 30 reverberatory furnaces still operating in 1994 had been shut down.

 Flash furnace smelting

 In flash smelting, the concentrate is dispersed in an air or oxygen stream and the smelting reactions are largely completed while the mineral particles are still in flight.
 The reacted particles then settle in a bath at the bottom of the furnace, where they behave like calcine in a reverberatory furnace.
 A slag layer forms on top of the matte layer, and they can separately be tapped from the furnace.

+ISASMELT

 Converting

 The matte, which is produced in the smelter, contains 30–70% copper (depending on the process used and the operating philosophy of the smelter), primarily as copper sulfide, as well as iron sulfide.
 The sulfur is removed at a high temperature as sulfur dioxide by blowing air through molten matte: